Taking the time to become a milk donor is an amazing step. You could be changing the lives of another baby and their family forever.

 Yes, you can start expressing as soon as you receive the milk containers, or even sooner if you store your milk into bags.
 Please note that we cannot arrange to collect your milk until we have had your results back from the lab.

-We are unable to accept milk expressed with a second-hand pump unless it is hospital grade.
+The Hearts Milk Bank asks donors to use a pump that is new to them, unless it is a hired or hospital grade pump that is designed for use by more than one person.
 This is because a normal second-hand pump may contain micro-organisms and biofilms from the previous owner that cannot be easily removed via cleaning as these can get inside the pump casing.
 Hospital grade pumps are cleaned between users and contain special valves to ensure that no micro-organisms can enter the pump casing.

 If you have had a blood transfusion in the last 4 months your blood tests may need to be delayed.
 However, you can still collect and store milk for donation in the meantime.
 Please contact the milk bank team for more advice.